-A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.
+Certificate Management System A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.
 Certificate Policy A set of rules that indicates the applicability of a named Certificate to a particular community and/or PKI implementation with common security requirements.
-Certification Practice One of several documents forming the governance framework in Statement which Certificates are created, issued, managed, and used.
-Certificate Problem Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate Report conduct related to Certificates.
+Certification Practice Statement One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.
+Certificate Problem Report Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates.
 Certificate Profile A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with Section 7 of the Baseline Requirements. e.g. a Section in a CA's CPS or a certificate template file used by CA software.
 Certificate Revocation List A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.
 Certificate Subject The intended user of a PKC and its corresponding private key which may be either a device, a server or one of the Certificate Authorities in the CommScope-Kyrio PKI ecosystem.
-Certificate Systems The system used by a CA or Delegated Third Party in providing identity verification, registration and enrollment, certificate approval, issuance, validity status, support, and other PKI-related services.
+Certificate Systems The system used by a CA or Delegated Third Party in providing identity verification, registration and enrollment, certificate approval, issuance, validity status, support, and other PKI- related services.
+Common Vulnerability Scoring System (CVSS) A quantitative model used to measure the base level severity of a vulnerability (see http://nvd.nist.gov/home.cfm).
+Compliance Audit A periodic audit that a CA system undergoes to determine its conformance with the relevant Certificate Policy and Certificate Practice Statement.
+Compromise A violation of a Security Policy, in which an unauthorized disclosure of, or loss of control over, sensitive information has occurred.
+With respect to private keys, a Compromise is a loss, theft, disclosure, modification, unauthorized use, or other Compromise of the security of such private key.